Putin moves to ban some Western trucks from transiting through Russia | Law-Order

 - Russian Federation

-President Vladimir Putin signed a decree on Thursday authorising the government to ban some Western trucks from transiting across Russian territory.
+President Vladimir Putin signed a decree on Thursday authorizing the Russian government to ban some Western trucks from transiting across Russian territory.

-The ban, which applies to vehicles carrying goods, comes into force immediately and applies to countries which have applied similar restrictions against Russia.
+The decree allows for a ban on trucks carrying freight that are registered in countries that have applied similar restrictions against Russia.
+Russia complained in April that the European Union had closed its borders to some freight vehicles registered in Russia and Belarus due to sanctions over the conflict in Ukraine.

-European Union countries are among those which have introduced restrictions on the entry of Russian trucks.
+The decree said the measures had been introduced in response to "unfriendly" restrictions by foreign states against Russian citizens and entities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)